microwalk-project/Microwalk/README.md

 In order to efficiently generate Pin-based trace data, Microwalk needs a special wrapper executable which interactively loads and executes test cases.
 The `PinTracerWrapper` project contains a skeleton program with further instructions ("`/*** TODO ***/`").

-The wrapper skeleton is written in C++ and needs to be linked against the target library.
-It is compatible to both Windows and Linux.
+The wrapper skeleton is C++-compatible and needs to be linked against the target library.
+It works on both Windows and Linux (GCC).

 Alternatively, it is also possible to use an own wrapper implementation, as long as it exports the Pin notification functions and correctly handles `stdin`.